PreciselyData/PreciselyAPIsSDK-IOS/docs/PBIdentityProfilesServiceApi.md

 NSString* address = @"address_example"; // free form address text
-NSString* givenName = @"givenName_example"; // This filters all the associated identities of address by given Name (optional) NSString* familyName = @"familyName_example"; // This filters all the associated identities of address by family Name (optional)
 NSString* confidence = @"confidence_example"; // To adjust quality threshold of data returned.
 Default is HIGH (optional) NSString* maxCandidates = @"maxCandidates_example"; // Number of identities returned in response (optional) NSString* theme = @"theme_example"; // theme parameter for filtering results (optional)